SCIENCE EVENT OF THE YEAR

 Moderator: Daniel Stach

 Dr. Edvard Moser received the Nobel Prize in Physiology or Medicine for discovering the principles of the brain’s spatial mapping system, which revealed the existence of so-called “grid cells” – neurons that enable us to orient ourselves in space and form reliable memories.
-Together with moderator Daniel Stach, a well-known Czech TV personality, they will explore a pressing question: How can science help society navigate a post-truth world and restore trust in information and facts?
-The discussion will demonstrate that scientific thinking, evidence-based research, and interdisciplinary collaboration are key to “navigating” through information and understanding a complex world.
+Together with moderator Daniel Stach, a well-known Czech TV personality, they explored a pressing question: How can science help society navigate a post-truth world and restore trust in information and facts?
+The discussion demonstrated that scientific thinking, evidence-based research, and interdisciplinary collaboration are key to “navigating” through information and understanding a complex world.
+The event also included accompanying activities at the Old Market Hall (Stará tržnica) such as the interactive maze "Science is aMAZEing", symbolizing uncertainty, getting lost in information, and the search for support in facts and scientific knowledge.